The Psychological Effects of TV News

 Negative news on TV is increasing, but what are its psychological effects?

-News bulletins also have to compete with entertainment programs for their audience and for their prime-time TV slot, and seem to do this by emphasizing emotionally relevant material such as crime, war, famine, etc. at the expense of more positive material.
+News bulletins also have to compete with entertainment programs for their audience and for their primetime TV slot, and they seem to do this by emphasizing emotionally relevant material such as crime, war, or famine at the expense of more positive material.

-In the knowledge that the proportion of negatively-valenced emotional material in news bulletins was increasing, in 1997 we conducted a study looking at the psychological effects of viewing negative news items.
-We constructed three different 14-min news bulletins.
-One was made entirely of negative news items, one was made of entirely positive news items (e.g. people winning the lottery, recovering from illness, etc.), and one was made up of items that were emotionally neutral.
+Knowing that the proportion of negatively-valenced emotional material in news bulletins was increasing, in 1997 we conducted a study looking at the psychological effects of viewing negative news items.
+We constructed three different 14-minute news bulletins.
+One was made entirely of negative news items, one was made entirely of positive news items (e.g. people winning the lottery, recovering from illness), and one was made of items that were emotionally neutral.
 We then showed these bulletins to three different groups of people.
 As we predicted, those who watched the negative news bulletin all reported being significantly more anxious and sadder after watching this bulletin than those people who watched either the positive or neutral news bulletin.

 But what was more interesting was the effect that watching negative news had on peoples’ worries.
 We asked each participant to tell us what their main worry was at the time, and we then asked them to think about this worry during a structured interview.
-We found that those people who had watched the negative news bulletin spent more time thinking and talking about their worry and were more likely to catastrophise their worry than people in the other two groups.
-Catastrophizing is when you think about a worry so persistently that you begin to make it seem much worse than it was at the outset and much worse than it is in reality—a tendency to make ‘mountains out of molehills’!
+We found that those people who had watched the negative news bulletin spent more time thinking and talking about their worry and were more likely to catastrophize their worry than people in the other two groups.
+Catastrophizing is when you think about a worry so persistently that you begin to make it seem much worse than it was at the outset and much worse than it is in reality—a tendency to make mountains out of molehills!